Marques Alves

 Ageless in the Raw

-"The symbols that interested me in “Ageless in the Raw” were for me the representation of primordial elements such as air, fire, earth and water.
-Wherever I looked, I found them in several versions and different forms, with an immense plasticity and representing a disturbing and at the same time fascinating fact - everything that existed was composed of basic elements grouped in a certain way that evolved - from In a very simplistic way, this cosmic dynamic defined the motif and contours of my aesthetic interest - the internal pulse of the landscape."
+"The symbols that interested me in “Ageless in the Raw” were the representation of primordial elements such as air, fire, earth and water.
+Wherever I looked, I found them in several versions and different forms, with an immense plasticity and representing a disturbing and at the same time fascinating fact - everything that existed was composed of basic elements grouped in a certain way that evolved - and that miovement was the internal pulse of the landscape."

 In 2022 I started working in my new studio in Mação, which is a small village in the interior of Portugal.
 Looking at the paintings from that year, they began to reveal the influence of the landscapes of that area, which are characterized by their forests and the wild nature that can be seen in the rocks that pierce the earth on top of the mountains.
 An environment that enters the senses due to its unique characteristics, with its vegetal mantle of plants used to sinking their roots in stony soil, due to its intense and strong light that accentuates the colors and shapes as if they were carved in metal, to the color of the earth with the nuances of schist and reddish iron rocks, to the immense blue dome that projects its warm light on the pointed canopies of pine trees through which the wind blows with a hiss.
 Many factors shaped my taste for this geography but above all the familiarity and connection that comes from the time of my ancestors who laid down roots and raised a family there.
 Initially, when I was younger, I didn't feel very connected to the region, but as time went by I changed and now I feel like I have a home there, a family place.
 The links with the past begin to make sense when I feel in the scenery that surrounds me a comfort and a sense of belonging that is different from what I feel anywhere else.